wingkeet/mongodb-runrs/README.md

 ### Additional Notes
 The `runrs.sh` shell script does the following things:
 1. Downloads the TGZ package of the MongoDB Community Server and extracts the contents into the `mongodb` subdirectory.
-Currently, only MongoDB 4.2.0 is supported.
+The latest version of MongoDB is always downloaded.
 2. Creates the `data` and `log` subdirectories.
 3. Runs 3 copies of the mongod daemon using port numbers 28001 (primary), 28002 and 28003 (secondaries).
 The name of the replica set is `rs0`.
 4. Calls `rs.initiate(rsconf)` to initialize the replica set.